intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 A `component` is an object which holds a fixed hierarchical position in the testbench.
 All the below classes extend `Component`.

 - **Monitor**
   - A `Monitor` is responsible for watching an interface and reporting out interesting events onto an output stream.
 This bridges the hardware world into an object that can be manipulated in the testbench.
-Many things can listen to a `Minotor`, often logging or checking logic.
+Many things can listen to a `Monitor`, often logging or checking logic.
 - **Driver**
   - A driver is responsible for converting a `SequenceItem` into signal transitions on a hardware interface.
 The driver accepts incoming items from a `Sequencer`.
 - **Sequencer**